Checkr Background Checks

 During the past five years, Checkr has faced at least 80 lawsuits related to the Fair Credit Reporting Act.
 Even though 80 lawsuits out of 1.5 million might not seem like much, most of these cases are due to consumers not knowing their rights under the FCRA.
 The 80 lawsuits make Checkr the most frequently sued background check company.

-It is also common for companies that frequently use Checkr to be sued.
-Specifically, Uber is facing its class action lawsuit alleging that Checkr uses criminal history reports to determine the work-eligibility of drivers.
+It is also common for companies that frequently use Checkr or its subsidiaries, like GoodHire, to be sued.
+Specifically, Uber is facing a class action lawsuit alleging that Checkr uses criminal history reports to determine drivers’ work eligibility.

-These are the three most common mistakes made during background checks:
+These are the four most common mistakes made during background checks:

 • Criminal records that contain incorrect information, such as dispositions (for example, “guilty” instead of “not guilty”) or severity (for example, misdemeanors listed as felonies).

-• Reporting out-of-date information – The record of an expunged conviction or criminal record should not appear on a background check.
+• Reporting out-of-date information: An expunged conviction or criminal record should not appear on a background check.

-The consequences of any of these mistakes could endanger a consumer’s current or future employment.
+The consequences of any of these mistakes could endanger a person’s current or future employment.
+If you face adverse action because of an error, you have the right to correct the mistake and hold the background check company accountable.

 If you are denied a job due to errors in your background check, follow these steps.